Phonics at St Wilfrid's

 Phase 1: Children learn rhymes.
 Keep rhythms and start to relate letter sounds to (starting in Nursery) words.
 E.g. b for bag.

-Phase 2: Children learn initial letter sounds and build 3 letter words.
+Phase 2: Children learn initial letter sounds and build three letter words.

 Phase 3: Children learn all 44 phonemes and blend sounds to read and write words.